Is Complexity an Illusion?: Arguments and Results

-In this sense, complexity is an illusion created by abstraction.
+\begin{proposition}[subjectivity] If there is no abstraction, complexity can always be minimized without improving sample efficiency, regardless of the task. \end{proposition} \begin{proof} In accord with definition \ref{abstractionlayer}, the absence of abstraction means the vocabulary is the set of all declarative programs, meaning $\mathfrak{v} = P$.
+It follows that for every $l \in L_\mathfrak{v}$ there exists $f \in \mathfrak{v}$ such that $\bigcap l = f$.
+Statements $l$ and $\{f\}$ are equivalent iff $E_l = E_{\{f\}}$, which is exactly the case here because $\bigcap l = f$. \cite[prop.
+1,2]{bennett2023b} shows maximising weakness is necessary and sufficient to maximise the probability of generalisation, which means weakness maximises sample efficiency (is the optimal proxy).
+This means sample efficiency is determined by the cardinality of extension.
+For every correct policy $l$ of every task in $\Gamma_\mathfrak{v}$ there exists $f \in \mathfrak{v}$ s.t. $E_l = E_{\{f\}}$.
+Policy complexity can be minimised regardless weakness, because the simplest representation of every extension is simplicity $1$. \hphantom{} \end{proof} In this sense, complexity is an illusion created by abstraction.
 In the absence of any particular abstraction, all behaviours (extensions) are implied by statements of the same complexity.
 To be clear, we are \textit{not} repeating the claim made by others \cite{leike2015} that \textit{if} the interpreter used by a complexity based induction system matches one used to to compute an objective value for complexity, then that induction system will be optimal in the sense of \textit{eventually} learning the correct policy\footnote{To quote verbatim: ``Legg-Hutter intelligence is measured with respect to a fixed UTM.
 AIXI is the most intelligent policy if it uses the same UTM.'' \cite{leike2015}}.
-We are claiming that if interpretation is truly objective, then $\mathfrak{v}=P$ and complexity has absolutely nothing to do with intelligence\footnote{Intelligence here meaning not just \textit{eventual} generalisation, but the \textit{efficiency} thereof.}.
+We are claiming that if interpretation is truly objective, then $\mathfrak{v}=P$ and complexity has nothing to do with intelligence\footnote{Intelligence here meaning not just \textit{eventual} generalisation, but the \textit{efficiency} thereof.}.
 There \textit{is} no objective notion of complexity.
 However, when we take empirical measurements it is inevitably through an abstraction layer, for which $\mathfrak{v} \neq P$.
 In that context simpler forms have been observed to generalise more efficiently.
 This raises the question; what additional assumptions can we make that would explain the correlation?